suffolklibraries/lgc/content/collections/events/book-of-hours-creative-session.md

         text: .
 booking_link: 'https://theartstation.uk/product/book-of-hours-creative-sessions/'
 ---
-Creative art and drawing sessions based around the Book of Hours by Helen Gilbart.
+Creative art and drawing sessions for adults, based around the Book of Hours by Helen Gilbart.